KunMihai1/Piano-app/README.md

-# Piano-app

-*Piano App — Synth & Arranger
+# Piano App — Synth & Arranger

 This is a synth/arranger app I built using JUCE.
 The idea was to make something that’s fun to play with but also useful for experimenting with tracks and arrangements.
 It’s still a work in progress, but it already lets you play, record, and mix MIDI tracks in real time.

-*Features
+## Features

--Play notes in real time — the piano keys respond instantly.
+- Play notes in real time — the piano keys respond instantly.

--Record your performance — capture what you play without noticeable lag.
+- Record your performance — capture what you play without noticeable lag.

--Load MIDI files — pick which tracks you want to play along with.
+- Load MIDI files — pick which tracks you want to play along with.

--Visual keyboard — see which keys are active as you play.
+- Visual keyboard — see which keys are active as you play.

--Built with future arranger features in mind (more coming soon).
+- Built with future arranger features in mind (more coming soon).

-*Tech
+## Tech

--Framework: JUCE
+- **Framework:** JUCE

--Language: C++
+- **Language:** C++

--Audio: Low-latency, real-time processing
+- **Audio:** Low-latency, real-time processing

--UI: JUCE components for cross-platform desktop apps
+- **UI:** JUCE components for cross-platform desktop apps

-*What I Learned
+## What I Learned

--Working on this project taught me a lot about low-latency audio programming and the challenges of real-time performance.
+Working on this project taught me a lot about low-latency audio programming and the challenges of real-time performance.
 Some highlights:

--Handling audio and GUI threads without lag
+- Handling audio and GUI threads without lag

--Recording and playing MIDI in sync
+- Recording and playing MIDI in sync

--Structuring a JUCE project for expandability
+- Structuring a JUCE project for expandability

--Optimizing C++ code for real-time responsiveness
+- Optimizing C++ code for real-time responsiveness

--It was a great experience for getting hands-on with how music software actually works under the hood.
+It was a great experience for getting hands-on with how music software actually works under the hood.

-*Future Plans
+## Future Plans

--Add full arranger features (track management, patterns, sequencing)
+- Add full arranger features (track management, patterns, sequencing)

--Improve visual feedback (velocity, timing, key animations)
+- Improve visual feedback (velocity, timing, key animations)

--Integrate MIDI controllers
+- Integrate MIDI controllers

-*Skills I Gained
+## Skills I Gained

--Real-time audio programming
+- Real-time audio programming

--MIDI and event handling
+- MIDI and event handling

--C++ and JUCE framework
+- C++ and JUCE framework

--UI/UX for music applications
+- UI/UX for music applications

--Optimizing for performance
+- Optimizing for performance